request/request-promise/README.md

 ## Migration from v3 to v4

 1. `request` became a peer dependency.
-Thus make sure that `request` is installed into your project as a direct dependency. (`npm install --save request`)
+Thus make sure that `request` is installed into your project as a direct dependency. (`npm install request`)
 2. Continuation Local Storage is no longer supported.
 However, you [can get back the support](https://github.com/request/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.
 3. When you migrated your `transform` function to v3 and had to add `if (!(/^2/.test('' + response.statusCode))) { return resolveWithFullResponse ? response : body; }` you may now set the option `transform2xxOnly = true` instead.